REDC members are residential eating disorder treatment programs.

 - Provide weekly (at minimum) visits by each member of the treatment team

 - Ensure supervision of residents 24 hours a day by trained program staff

 - Ensure medical and nursing staff accessibility 24 hours a day

 - Ensure supervision of all meals and snacks by trained program staff

 - Communicate a thorough discharge plan to resident, family and receiving team upon discharge, after necessary permission to release information is obtained

 - Admit only patients the program can adequately treat given medical and nursing resources

 - Maintain accreditation by Joint Commission or CARF, meeting or exceeding the eating disorder specific accreditation standards

 RESIDENTIAL EATING DISORDER TREATMENT ACCREDITATION

-The REDC Standards Committee has also been working with the AED Credentialing Task Force to partner with an accreditation agency to implement the AED Credentialing Task Force CLINICAL PRACTICE RECOMMENDATIONS FOR RESIDENTIAL AND INPATIENT EATING DISORDER TREATMENT.
+REDC worked with the leader of the AED Credentialing Task Force to partner with an accreditation agency to implement the AED Credentialing Task Force CLINICAL PRACTICE RECOMMENDATIONS FOR RESIDENTIAL AND INPATIENT EATING DISORDER TREATMENT.
 Two accreditation agencies have incorporated these eating disorder standards into their accreditation programs, The Joint Commission and the Commission on Accreditation of Rehabilitative Facilities (CARF).
 All REDC members are accredited by CARF or Joint Commission.